bruninjaman/Auto-accept/readme.md

 ### Aditional solution

-If your script can't find the image due to your language or screen resolution, you will need to change the image "./img/accept.png".
-Take a screenshot of your accept button and cut it and replace the image with same name.
+If your script can't find the image due to your language or screen resolution, you will need to change the base64 encoded image.

 ### Prerequisites

-Python, libraries(imports) also you will need Accept.png that matches your resolution.
+Python, libraries(imports)...

+### How to build it

+1. go to the python file directory on cmd

+2. pyinstaller --onefile --noconsole main.py